 Although technically a city, Akureyri feels very much like a town and one of the best towns in Iceland at that!
 With around 18,000 people calling it home, you’ll find loads of stuff to do.

-Perched on the north coast, Akureyri is a great stopover for those doing the full ring road circuit with lots of little finds to see while you’re there.
-Make sure to stop off at the Laufás Turf Homes, and visit the Arctic Botanical Gardens and the stunning Akureyri Church too.
+Perched on the north coast, Akureyri is an excellent stopover for those doing the entire ring road circuit, and there are lots of little finds to see while you’re there.
+Make sure to stop off at the Laufás Turf Homes and visit the Arctic Botanical Gardens and the stunning Akureyri Church, too.

-Best of all, if you’re a skier you can head to the relatively close Hlíðarfjall to swish down the slopes.
-There’s much more snow up this end of Iceland so you’ll have much more reliable skiing conditions.
+Best of all, if you’re a skier, you can head to the relatively close Hlíðarfjall to swish down the slopes.
+There’s much more snow up this end of Iceland, so you’ll have more reliable skiing conditions.

-First time to Iceland?
+First time in Iceland?
 Read our first-timer’s guide

 5.)
 Seyðisfjörður